s3-school/pkoffee-solution/README.md

 # PKoffee - Coffee Productivity Analysis

-A Python package for analyzing the relationship between coffee consumption and productivity through statistical modeling and visualization.
+A Conda package implemented in python for analyzing the relationship between coffee consumption and productivity through statistical modeling and visualization.

 Project inspired by _Le Café - Oldelaf_ for the S3 School 2026.